 Coming out to my parents was nothing like what I expected.
-To start off, I did not have the slightest clue if my mom and dad would be angry with me or if they would be accepting of my identity.
-When I finally had the chance to officially come out to my parents, I found coming out left me with more questions than before I ever opened my mouth… From what I have observed, many people come out to their parents very soon after realizing they are gay.
-I, on the other hand, chose to wait things out for several reasons.
-Part of me was always waiting for the “right chance” to tell them.
-Maybe it would be easier once they started to catch on.
+To start off, I did not have the slightest clue whether my mom and dad would be angry with me or accepting of my identity.
+When I finally had the chance to come out to my parents, I found that telling them about my orientation left me with more questions than before I ever opened my mouth… From what I have seen, most people come out to their parents very soon after realizing they are gay.
+I chose to wait things out for a number of reasons.
+A part of me was always waiting for the “right time” to tell them.
+I thought it might be easier once they started to catch on.
 But there hasn’t been a “right time” and I am starting to think such a thing might not exist.

-(As you can imagine, knowing this in advance totally didn’t make me anxious or anything like that as I traveled home to celebrate Easter…)
+(As you can imagine, knowing this in advance didn’t, like, make me anxious or anything as I traveled home for Easter…)

-It was around midnight and my parents and I were sitting around our kitchen table catching up.
-There were a few moments of silence when I could have blurted out what needed to be said but I didn’t.
+It was around midnight when my parents and I were sitting around our kitchen table catching up.
+There were a few moments of silence when I could have blurted out what I wanted to say but I didn’t.
 I couldn’t.
-I was too scared.
+I was too afraid.
 My heart.
 Was beating.
 Out of.
 My chest.

-Around 1AM on Easter, my mom finally couldn’t wait any longer.
+Around 1AM on Easter, my mom finally couldn’t wait take it any longer.
 She asked, “Rock, is there something you need to tell us?”

 Gulp!
 I stumbled a bit on my words.
 I really couldn’t say anything.
 I knew exactly where this conversation was going and my head was already spinning.
 I wanted to RUN.
 I somehow managed to mumble, “Yeah.
 There is…”